jambrizz/Data_structure_tutorial/python_data_structure_tutorial/set.md

 primeNumbers = {1, 3, 5, 7, 11, 13}
 ```

-Other basic methods for sets are as follows:

-- Union: This method is used to unite two sets using a union() function.
-- Intersection: This is used to identify common elements used by two sets where they intersect and this is accomplished by using a intersection() function or using an operator.
-- Difference: This is utilized to identify the differences between two sets usina a difference() function or an operator.

 ### Set-Builder Form
 In a Set-Builder Form, elements of a set can also be a statement expressing some kind of relation with the elements.